-For each of the following groups of immigrant workers, please tell us whether you think the immigration to Britain should be made easier or more difficult, 2023
+For each of the following groups of immigrant workers, please tell us whether you think th..

 Source: online survey data collected by Kantar in collaboration with the Migration Observatory between 18 and 24 April 2023 (n=2,300).
 Notes: the data was weighted to match population totals for age, gender, 2019 General Election voting patterns, 2016 EU referendum voting patterns, education, region, and likelihood to vote in the next General Election.
 Weights have been applied to the sample to ensure that it is representative of the population in Great Britain aged 18+.